pascallaliberte/pascallaliberte.me/index.md

 * _The Mom Test_ by Rob Fitzpatrick
 * _Deploy Empathy_ by Michele Hansen

-What books are you reading?
-Are you an author?
-[Give me a shout on Twitter](https://twitter.com/pascallaliberte/).
+**If you could read 3 books**, if only you knew a friend who wanted to read it too, what would you read?
+[Give me a shout with your answer](mailto:pascal@hey.com).

 ## Retired Projects
 {: #archived }